OpenEuroLLM/training-data-collection/baby/README.md

 | **Total**       |                | **9,761,315,067,743** |

-Note: some languages include various variants such as Latvian (lav and lvs), Norwegian (nob and nno) or Estonian (ekk and est).
+Note: some of the 36 initial OpenEuroLLM covered languages include various variants such as Albanian (sqi and als) Latvian (lav and lvs), Estonian (ekk and est)and Norwegian (nob and nno).